 - pinch ground nutmeg

 - Wash and peel potatoes and cut into chunks.
-Place in a steamer basket (over a pot of boiling water (the water shouldn't touch the bottom of the steamer basket)), cover, and cook for 15 to 20 minutes or until sweet potatoes are tender when pierced with a fork or knife.Note: If you don't have a steamer basket, you could boil the sweet potato chunks.
-Place the sweet potato in a large pot and cover with cold water (there should be an inch or two of water above the potatoes, basically ensuring that they are fully submerged and covered by the water).
+Place in a steamer basket over a pot of boiling water (the water shouldn't touch the bottom of the steamer basket), cover, and cook for 15 to 20 minutes or until sweet potatoes are tender when pierced with a fork or knife.Note: If you don't have a steamer basket, you could boil the sweet potato chunks.
+Place the sweet potato chunks into a large pot and cover with cold water (there should be an inch or two of water above the potatoes, basically ensuring that they are fully submerged and covered by the water).
 Bring to a boil and cook for about 15 to 20 minutes or until tender.
 Drain.
+Note: As you are boiling the potatoes, reduce the heat, if necessary, while still maintaining a boil.

 - Carefully remove potatoes from the steamer basket and place in a mixing bowl.
 Use a hand mixer to whip.
 Start on low speed to just break up, increasing a little as you whip.
 Alternatively, you could give them a head start by simply mashing with a potato masher before using a mixer.